linnarsson-lab/loom-viewer/docs/loom_format.md

 CEF files must always be loaded into memory, which is slow and may sometimes be impossible.
 Therefore, we are experimenting with a new format that supports compression and efficient (chunked) random access.

-Like CEF, `.loom` files store a matrix of numers along with row and column attributes.
+Like CEF, `.loom` files store a matrix of numbers along with row and column attributes.
 Typically, rows represent genes and have attributes such as `GeneName`, `Chromosome`, `Strand`, etc. Columns usually represent cells (or, more generally, samples) and may have attributes such as `CellID`, `Strain`, `Sex`, `Age`, etc.
 `.loom` files are standard [HDF5](https://www.hdfgroup.org) files with the following special restrictions: